barghy/zoomcamp-de/README.md

 ☁️ `terraform` deploys google cloud platform resources using terraform infrastructure as code

 > terraform folder is part of .gitignore so will not be visible in the repo

+🌬️ `airflow` deploys airflow for orchestration using docker compose